Mark Clark (activist): Murder

-In late November 1969, Clark made the decision to go to Chicago following the death of Panther Spurgeon (Jake) Winters who had just been killed by the Chicago Police Department in a shootout that claimed the life of two police officers.
+In late November 1969, Clark made the decision to go to Chicago following the death of Panther Spurgeon (Jake) Winters, who had just been killed by the Chicago Police Department in a shootout that claimed the life of two police officers.
 Clark's family and friends, as well as Clark himself, knew that the party had likely been infiltrated by the FBI and that his life was in danger upon arriving in Chicago: as he prepared to return to Chicago on Thanksgiving Day, November 27, Clark told family members, "I probably won't see ya'll again, but just know that I love all of you."

 Around 4:45 am on December 4, 1969, Chicago Police raided the apartment of Chairman Fred Hampton at 2337 West Monroe Street, using a search warrant for the alleged possession of illegal weapons.
 No illegal weapons have ever been found.
 The Chicago police killed both Mark Clark (age 22)) and Fred Hampton (age 21) and caused serious bodily harm to Verlina Brewer, Ronald "Doc" Satchel, Blair Nderson, and Brenda Harris, firing between 82 and 99 shots into the apartment.

 Hampton and Akua Njeri (then known as Deborah Johnson), who was eight-and-a-half months pregnant with their child, were sleeping in the south bedroom.
 Satchel, Anderson, and Brewer were asleep in the north bedroom.
 Harris and Louis Truelock were sleeping on a bed by the south wall of the living room, and Harold Bell slept on a mattress on the floor in the middle of the room.
 Clark, sitting in the front room of the apartment with a shotgun in his lap, was on security duty.

 Because he was on security duty, CPD shot Clark first, hitting him in the heart.
-Contrary to the offending officer's initial report, who claimed that Clark attempted to shoot back and physically struggled, Clark died instantly.
+Contrary to the offending officer's initial report, which claimed that Clark attempted to shoot back and physically struggled, Clark died instantly.
 His gun went off as he fell, later determined to be caused by a reflexive death convulsion after he had been hit by the initial shot.
 Forensic evidence later revealed that this was the only shot that the Panthers fired.
 A federal grand jury determined that the police fired between 82 and 99 shots, including into bedrooms, while most of the occupants lay sleeping.

 Ten days after the murders of Hampton and Clark, Bobby Rush, then the "minister of defense" for the Illinois Black Panther party, called the raiding party an "execution squad".